 Carberry West of Winnipeg the Second Sub-Division Prairie Plain, travelled by La Verendrye and his sons, 1736 to 1743, first white men in the Red River country, is a granary of magnificent proportions.
 Its settlement and development were directly traceable to the building of the Canadian Pacific Railway in the 1880's and the interrelation of grain and transportation are nowhere more clearly demonstrated than in the great marshalling yards through which transcontinental trains all pass west of Winnipeg station.
-To many the first sight of the prairies comes as a shock - thanks to graphic descriptions of "flat, treeless plains" common to early geographies and school books.
-The "grasslands" so adversely reported on by early surveyors have today become a pattern of wheat-lands divided into farms ranging from 320 to 480 acres in extent, mostly provided with trees for wind-breaks around buildings, water holes and in strategic places to guard against soil erosion.
+To many the first sight of the prairies comes as a shock-thanks to graphic descriptions of "flat, treeless plains" common to early geographies and school books.
+The "grasslands" so adversely reported on by early surveyors have today become a pattern of wheat-lands divided into farms ranging from 320 to 640 acres in extent, mostly provided with trees for wind-breaks around buildings, water holes and in strategic places to award against soil erosion.

 From the air-conditioned all-around windowed "Scenic Dome" the widened field of vision shows the gently rolling character of the landscape not easily seen from ground level.
 Lord Selkirk, who measured land in his treaty with the Indians by "as far as a horse can be seen across the prairie" could have widened his boundaries if the chiefs had had today's point of vantage.
-Busy Stevenson Field Airport (mileage 5.7), south of the line, is an international field.
+Winnipeg's big new International Airport can be seen south of the track on the city's western outskirts where CP Rail's large Weston shops are also located.

 To the south of the line, the Assiniboine River which bore the canoes of the traders and, later, the York boats of Hudson's Bay Company factors, parallels the railway.
 Ox-waggon trails across the trackless prairies in the early 19th Century may actually have traced our path-at least as far as Portage la Prairie before slanting north and west towards the fur country.
-Portage la Prairie, population 12,350, junction with the Minnedosa Sub-Division, a marketing, manufacturing and dairy centre, owed it first settlement to Pierre Gaultier de Varennes, Sieur de la Verendrye, Canadianborn explorer who, with his sons Jean, Pierre, Louis and François, established Fort la Reine there in 1731.
-Paddling from Montreal by way of the Ottawa, Lake Huron, Lake Superior, Pigeon River
+Portage la Prairie, famed in history, junction with the Minnedosa Sub-Division, a marketing, manufacturing and dairy centre, owed it first settlement to Pierre Gaultier de Varennes, Sieur de la Verendrye, Canadianborn explorer who, with his sons Jean, Pierre, Louis and François, established Fort la Reine there in 1731.
+Paddling from Montreal by way of the Ottawa, Lake Huron, Lake Superior, Pigeon River (west of Fort William), the Lake of the Woods, the Red and Assiniboine rivers, they discovered that only 15 miles separated the new fort from Lake Manitoba and established the portage which opened a route via Lake Winnipeg and the Hayes or Nelson Rivers to Hudson Bay.
+After their father's death, Pierre and Louis became the first white men to see the Rocky Mountains, probably somewhere in Wyoming.
+Pierre, North Dakota, named for the explorer, was the spot selected by him for the burial of a momento, which was unearthed in 1913.
+MacGregor, junction with the Varcoe Sub-Division, was named for a doctor.